CodeCorico/MemoryOverflow/templates/README.md

     }
   },

-  // Same as "title-style" but for the "MemoryOverflow" brand "brand-style": {
+  // Same as "title" but for the "MemoryOverflow" brand "brand": {
     ...
   },

-  // Same as "title-style" but for the card details like Edition and Version
+  // Same as "title" but for the card details like Edition and Version
   // Ex: "Fundamentals - F011"
-  "details-style": {
+  "edition": {
     ...
   },

   // When the generator create a "variable" card, it use the [template name]-variable.jpg
   // and the "type-variable" configuration area to display card informations
-  // Same as "title-style", you can use an area and styles "type-variable": {
+  // Same as "title", you can use an area and styles "type-variable": {
     ...
   },